 The Draft Provisions and the Draft Administration Measures propose to establish a new filing-based regime to regulate overseas offerings and listings by domestic companies.
 According to the Draft Provisions and the Draft Administration Measures, an overseas offering and listing by a domestic company, whether directly or indirectly, shall be filed with the CSRC.
 Specifically, the examination and determination of an indirect offering and listing will be conducted on a substance-over-form basis, and an offering and listing shall be considered as an indirect overseas offering and listing by a domestic company if the issuer meets the following conditions: (i) the operating income, gross profit, total assets, or net assets of the domestic enterprise in the most recent fiscal year was more than 50% of the relevant line item in the issuer's audited consolidated financial statement for that year; and (ii) senior management personnel responsible for business operations and management are mostly PRC citizens or are ordinarily resident in the PRC, or the main place of business is in the PRC or carried out in the PRC.
 According to the Draft Administration Measures, the issuer or its affiliated domestic company, as the case may be, shall file with the CSRC and report the relevant information for its initial public offering, follow-on overseas offering and other equivalent offing activities.
-Particularly, the issuer or its affiliated material domestic company shall submit the filing requirements may result in fines to the relevant domestic companies, suspension of their businesses, revocation of their business licenses and operation permits and fines on the controlling shareholder actual controllers, directors, supervisors, and senior management and other responsible persons.
-The Draft Administration Measures also sets forth certain circumstances where overseas offerings and listings by domestic enterprises shall be prohibited.
+Particularly, the issuer or its affiliated material domestic company shall submit the filing with respect to its follow-on overseas offering within three business days after completion of the follow-on overseas offering.
+Failure to comply with the filing requirements may result in fines to the relevant domestic companies, suspension of their businesses, revocation of their business licenses and operation permits and fines on the controlling shareholder actual controllers, directors, supervisors, and senior management and other responsible persons.
+The Draft Administration Measures also sets forth certain circumstances where overseas offer